 Folklore students at Brigham Young University explore different genres of folklore for the purpose of the folklore archives these are divided into 15 genres collections and a collection of BYU student folklore projects.
 At this time each of these genres has its own index.
 The index includes a call number and a brief description of the collections.
 The collections are divided into series.

-Physical manuscripts (1960-2019) may be viewed in the L. Tom Perry Special Collection's reading room or digital scans can be requested for individual items.
+Physical manuscripts (1960-present) may be viewed in the L. Tom Perry Special Collection's reading room or digital scans can be requested for individual items.

 Digital manuscripts (2019-present) can be found on the online repository